henry11244/Portfolio/README.md

 ![Alt Text](gif/Portfolio.gif)

-You can navigate to the deployed porfolio page [here](https://henrynguyen.org).
+You can view the page here: [here](https://henrynguyen.org).
+That's about it, thank you taking a look at my portfolio!

 <p align="right">(<a href="#top">back to top</a>)</p>